swiss-seismological-service/scrtdd/doc/base/multievent.rst

            --xmlout > relocated-catalog.xml

-`--merge-catalogs` and `--merge-catalogs-keepid` are useful to merge several catalogs into a single one.
+``--merge-catalogs`` and ``--merge-catalogs-keepid`` are useful to merge several catalogs into a single one.

 ::

     scrtdd --merge-catalogs station1.csv,event1.csv,phase1.csv,station2.csv,event2.csv,phase2.csv

+``--xcorr-cache`` option allows to reuse precomputed cross-correlations, see :ref:`reusing-xcorr-label`.

+``--dump-clusters`` option allows to dump the catalog clusters that rtDD finds accordingly with the profile options.

 Here is a list of all the options we have seen so far::